InteractiveCharacter-level

 The implication is stark: there is no sweet spot for vanilla RNNs.
 Stability and long-term memory are fundamentally in tension.
 You cannot have both simultaneously without changing the architecture.
 Pascanu, Mikolov, and Bengio (2013) extended this analysis to exploding gradients, showing both phenomena are two sides of the same Jacobian product instability.

 The gradient problem has a companion at the level of information, not optimization.
-The data processing inequality says that for a Markov chain
+The data processing inequality says that for a Markov chain, mutual information can only decrease:

 The telephone game analogy.
 Imagine a chain of 25 people whispering a message.
 Each person can only hear 90% of what the previous person said (like a Jacobian factor with norm 0.9).
 After 25 people: 0.9²⁵ = 0.072.
 Only 7% of the original message survives.
 This is vanishing gradients.
 If each person amplifies the message by 10% (norm 1.1), after 25 people: 1.1²⁵ = 10.8.
 The message is wildly distorted.
 This is exploding gradients.